WilliamJGrace/CV/README.md

 I am a recent graduate of Makers Academy, seeking a Full Stack or Front End Software Developer role.
 Since graduating with a BSc in Microbiology from the University of Leeds, I gained professional experience with Anthony Nolan as a research assistant in a genetic lab in London.
 However, I didn’t see myself spending the rest of my life in a lab coat.
 I wanted more out of a career, so I began learning to code.
 I started a client-facing role in a fast-growing start-up in London to gain a better insight into the tech industry, whilst introducing myself to the basics of languages such as HTML, CSS and Javascript in my free time.
-I switched to software development because, fundamentally, I enjoy solving problems and I want a career that challenges me, and allows me to create and contribute to exciting projects.
+I switched to software development because, fundamentally, I enjoy solving problems, learning new things and I want a career that challenges me, and allows me to create and contribute to exciting projects.

 ## Projects I Am Proud Of